xackery/thj-wiki/content/getting-started/game-mechanics.md

 > [!tip]- AA's that stack
 >
 >We always want to look for synergy with our AA's, but we also can't ignore the little, yet arguably more important.
 Everyone gets Run 5 as an AA, and that gets you up to Spirit of the Wolf speed.
 Bard gets to additional ranks of run with Fleet of Foot.
 Monk gets 3 additional ranks via Weightless Steps.
 You get a combined Run 10, which is on par with Selo's using Naggy drums.
 Keep an eye out for class AA's that stack in that way.

+## Resists

+- 2 resists equates to roughly 1% chance to resist
+- player resists go up to 750
+- spells can have min resists and max resists fields set to modify final resist checks
+- a dice is rolled of 0 to 200 to determine if a spell lands, and returns partial landings as well.
+The enemy's natural resists, and factors noted below, among some other edge cases are used

+### Outgoing damage spell landing

+When you cast a spell on an NPC:

+- an enemy with a level greater than yours adds a +1 to all resists with a cap of +9
+- an enemy with a level lower than yours adds a -1 to all resists until the cap of -9
+- an enemy with a level lower than 20 levels of yours adds -1000 to all resist checks
+- each point of heroic charisma adds -1 to resist check

+### Incoming damage spell landing

+When an NPC casts on you:

+- an enemy with a level greater than yours adds -1 to all resists with a cap of -15